I wrote this guide after being asked quite a few times how to find local events when you’re on a trip abroad.

 You can try your luck and attend some general meetups, there’s always a chance to meet cool people there too.

-In this post I’ve listed my top four sites and apps to search for local events.
+In this post I’m sharing the best apps for local events and explain how to use them.
 These are the essential tools that you want to add to your trip planning toolbox.

 Meetup – Find and join events and groups